 If the whole radiator is cold, check that the radiator valve is turned up.
 If more than one radiator is cold, the whole system may need to be checked by a heating engineer.

-How to bleed:
+How to bleed a radiator

-The bleed valve is the smallest square nut at the top end of the radiator.
-Place the key over the valve and hold the cloth around it to catch any water.
-Gently turn the key anti-clockwise until you hear a hiss – this is the air being released.
+2. Place the key over the valve and hold the cloth around it to catch any water.
+Gently turn the radiator key anti-clockwise until you hear a hiss – this is the air being released.

+3. Once the noise has stopped, water will leak out.
+At this moment, turn the key back clockwise to shut the valve off.
 DO NOT unscrew the valve completely as the plug will come out.